-- (a) The (comparative) measurement of the operational effectiveness of the man (crew) and weapon in combination. - (b) The measurement of the operational effectiveness of the man (crew) and equipment in combination. - (c) The assessment of fire control systems. - (d) The investigation of methods of working in depots. - (e) The study of logistics and supply. - (f) Investigation of rates of movement of field formations. - (g) The assessment of personnel selection procedures. - (h) The assessment of methods of training. - (i) Battle study. - (j) The utilisation of manpower.
+- (a) The (comparative) measurement of the operational effectiveness of the man (crew) and weapon in combination. - (b) The measurement of the operational effectiveness of the man (crew) and equipment in combination. - (c) The assessment of fire control systems. - (d) The investigation of methods of working in depots. - (e) The study of logistics and supply. - (f) Investigation of rates of movement of field formations. - (g) The assessment of personnel selection procedures. - (h) The assessment of methods of training. - (i) Battle study. - (i) The utilisation of manpower.

 The operational research organisations of a number of armies are at work throughout the world.
-In the United Kingdom work is based on Army Operational Research Group (AORG) with semi-autonomous sec-Germany, Korea and in tions The Canadian Army is Malaya.
-Canadian Army served bv the Operational Research Establishment (CAORE).
-In the United States work is carried out by the Operations Research Office (ORO).
+In the United Kingdom work is based on Army Operational Research Group (AORG) with semi-autonomous sec-Korea tions in Germany, and The Canadian Army Malaya. the Canadian Army served by Operational Research Establish-United (CAORE).
+In the ment States work is carried out by the Operations Research Office (ORO).
 South Africa maintains an embryonic section with members working in the United Kingdom, while Australia has a number of serving officers with operational research experience.